-The decrease in net interest expense was primarily attributable to lower interest on our debt obligations reflecting the refinancing of certain debt obligations during 2014.
-This decrease was partly offset by higher pension-related interest costs driven by a higher valuation of our net pension obligations.
-As over 95% of our long-term debt obligations paid interest at fixed rates (after swaps), the net interest expense on the balance of our debt was essentially unchanged.
+The decrease in net interest expense in both periods was primarily due to lower interest on our debt obligations reflecting the refinancing of certain debt obligations during 2014 and the repayment of notes which matured in July 2015.
+These decreases were partly offset by higher pension-related interest costs driven by a higher valuation of our net pension obligations.
+As substantially all of our long-term debt obligations paid interest at fixed rates (after swaps), the net interest expense on the balance of our debt was relatively unchanged.

-Other finance income
+Other finance (costs) income